AI-Assisted Student Support and Progress Summaries

 Tools & Models Referenced

-• GPT (gpt), Claude Opus (claude-opus), Gemini Pro (gemini-pro), Qwen3 (qwen3): model families for multilingual and structured summary generation.
+• GPT (gpt), Claude Sonnet (claude-sonnet), Gemini Pro (gemini-pro): practical model families for structured progress summaries and next-step drafting.